zubinchopra/portaldocs/portal-sdk/generated/portalfx-pde-publish.md

     ```

-- Include in the nuproj a Install.ps1 that will:

-    - set the correct build action on PDE
-    - and open documentation on how to consume the exposed content.

-    Customize the following Install.ps1 script
+1. Include a Install.ps1 in the NuGet package that will set the correct build action on the PDE and open documentation that specifies how to consume the exposed content.
+The following Install.ps1 script
+can be customized for this purpose.

     ```powershell